-- ✓ Executives of the State or within the wider public sector in accordance with any provisions that are in effect at the time. - ✓ Executives of the private sector, as an employee or with other work relations. - ✓ Free-lance professionals at a private physiotherapy clinic or the patient's home. - \checkmark Open a private clinic or physiotherapy centre under the provisions of the law.
+- ✓ Executives of the private sector, as an employee or with other work relations. - ✓ Free-lance professionals at a private physiotherapy clinic or the patient's home. - ✓ Open a private clinic or physiotherapy centre under the provisions of the law.

 The professional rights of physical therapists graduating from Physical Therapy Departments of Universities' establishments follow the rules of the state (Presidential Decree 90/95, FEK 53/08-03-95).
 Additionally, as previously indicated physical therapy graduates can become registered members of the Panhellenic Physical Therapy Association, which is the official independent and regulatory body for setting and maintaining standards of professional training of physical therapists within Greece (Law 3599/2007).
 All registered members are also recognized from WCPT and EU-WCPT.